 Teens should get a whooping cough booster shot, called Tdap, when they are 11 or 12 years old.

 Adults ages 19 and older should get a Tdap shot in place of one of their tetanus shots, which should be given every 10 years, the CDC says.

 To protect infants before they are 2 months old, the CDC recommends that women get vaccinated against whooping cough during each pregnancy.
-It is thought that a pregnant women's antibodies are transferred to the fetus, which protects them once they are born.
+It is thought that a pregnant women's antibodies are transferred to the fetus, which protects them once they are born, the CDC says.
 Family and friends who plan to have contact with very young infants should also get a Tdap booster before they visit the newborn, the CDC recommends.

 In 1997, the United States introduced a newer version of the whooping cough vaccine, called the acellular pertussis vaccine.
-While this newer vaccine is thought cause fewer side effects than the old, the protection offered by the newer vaccine fades more quickly, within a few years, studies have shown.
+While this newer vaccine is thought to cause fewer side effects than the old, the protection offered by the newer vaccine fades more quickly — within a few years, according to a 2011 study, and several other studies.
 This waning immunity may be in part responsible for spikes in whooping cough cases among teens in recent years.
-Still experts remain unsure of whether another whooping cough booster shot should be added to the vaccination schedule.
+Still, experts remain unsure of whether another whooping cough booster shot should be added to the vaccination schedule.

-However, if a vaccinated child does develop pertussis, their condition is usually less serve if they are up to date with their vaccinations.
+However, if a vaccinated child does develop pertussis, the child's condition is usually less serve if he or she is up to date with the pertussis vaccinations.